 One of the most useful features in Excel are custom number formats yet they remain largely underused.

-In my Excel TV interview this week I shared a tip (at 52min) which uses Excel Custom Number formats inside the TEXT function, and coincidently Jordan Goldmeier (of Excel blog; Option Explicit VBA) also used Custom Number formats in his tip (at 1hr 1min), but in a different way.
+In my Excel TV interview this week I shared a tip (at 52min) which uses Excel Custom Number formats inside the Excel TEXT Function, and coincidently Jordan Goldmeier (from the Option Explicit VBA blog) also used Custom Number formats in his tip (at 1hr 1min), but in a different way.

-I’ve written a tutorial on them here: Excel Custom Number Formats
+I’ve written an extensive guide on them here: Excel Custom Number Format Guide

 I used them in my Tour de France Dashboard to hide zeroes and show a + symbol before the ‘Gap’ times.

 I used them in this chart to indicate the direction of the change in the chart labels: